 Fusilade Max (fluazifop-p-butyl), Laser (cycloxidim) + oil, Pilot Ultra (quizalofop-p-ethyl, Falcon (propaquizafop) post-emergence, all have some activity on wild-oats, black-grass, and volunteer cereals.
 Falcon gives some control of annual meadow-grass.

-Weed control images on these pages from© Blackthorn Arable Ltd.
+Weed control images on this page from ©Blackthorn Arable Ltd.